 The Hostname entry on the IP Settings screen is reported as MIB-II SNMP object 'system.sysName.0.'
-The host name is also reported as part of 'system.sysDescr.0.'
 Hostnames allow device tracking by name instead of IP address.
 Enter the hostname only, not the domain.
 The hostname must be a valid Internet hostname, for example: